David Villa: 2013 Confederations Cup and 2014 World Cup

 After Spain had won Euro 2012, Villa had returned to fitness and was subsequently called up to the Spain team again.
 He made his return in the 53rd minute during a friendly against Saudi Arabia and found himself on the score sheet just ten minutes later.

 On 3 June 2013, Vicente del Bosque included Villa in his 23-man squad for the 2013 Confederations Cup where he scored three goals, all of which were against Tahiti in a 10–0 victory for Spain.

 Villa was named in Spain's squad for the 2014 World Cup.
 Prior to the World Cup, he confirmed that he would retire from international football after the tournament.
 With Spain's elimination already confirmed, Villa was selected to start in Spain's final group match against Australia.
-He scored his 59th goal for La Furia Roja, and ninth in World Cup finals, in his final international appearance, a 3–0 win on 23 June 2014.
+He scored his 59th goal for La Furia Roja, and ninth in World Cup finals, in a 3–0 win on 23 June 2014.

 In December 2015, Villa revealed that he was considering reversing his international retirement.